iPhone or Android: Making the Best Choice – Part One

 Expert Tip: Don’t become fixated on the initial cost of your phone.
 If you can afford it, get the one you will be happy with for at least two years.

 This phone is one of the cheapest high performance unlocked smartphones available.
-You can also use this phone using Wi-Fi without a plan.
-Perfect for those on AT&T or T-Mobile.
-Just pop in your Sim card.
+(Review) You can also use this phone using Wi-Fi without a plan.

 - 4G LTE